girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML editors/HTML editors.md

 But we still have a problem writing code on simple notepad takes alot of time and the chance of error increases.
 We have many more HTML editors which not only saves our times but also help us in indentifying errors.
 They also provide shortcuts so you don't need to write a lot of codes.

-### Benefits of using HTML EDITORS
+### Benefits Of Using Html Editors

-1) All editors are free to install.
+1. All editors are free to install.
 2. You can customize the interface (changing theme).
 3. You can add plugins and extensions.
 4. Automatically complete code on its own.